Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage.md

 linkTitle: Use Traceability Agent to report Gateway usage
 draft: false
 weight: 10
-description: Understand how the Traceability Agent reports the Gateway usage to Amplify platform.
 ---
+This topic explains how the Traceability Agent reports the Gateway usage to Amplify platform.

 ## Before you start

 * Make sure your entitlement is correctly set up, based on your Gateway (AWS / Axway v7 / Azure).
 Refer to your Axway CSM for more information.